MaxBamberger/DataScienceProjects/film-success-classifier/README.md

 # Fame or Flop?
-## Predicting the Success of a Film Using Engineered Features, Natural Language Processing (LDA) and Machine Learning
+## Predicting the Success of a Film Using Natural Language Processing (LDA) and Machine Learning

 Hollywood is a ruthless business.
 Achieving success in industry this means everything one could want in life: fame, fortune, legacy and adoration.
 But the stakes are high:
 70% of movies that are made have a negative ROI..
 Meaning they lose money for the original production studios.
 Many producers, writers and actors struggle their entire life in vain for just a small glimmer of the limelight.